awsdocs/amazon-api-gateway-developer-guide/doc_source/websocket-api-protect.md

 # Protecting your WebSocket API<a name="websocket-api-protect"></a>

  To prevent your API from being overwhelmed by too many requests, Amazon API Gateway throttles requests to your API using the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket), where a token counts for a request\.
-Specifically, API Gateway sets a limit on a steady\-state rate and a burst of request submissions against all APIs in your account\.
+Specifically, API Gateway sets a limit on a steady\-state rate and a burst of request submissions against all APIs in your account, per Region\.
 In the token bucket algorithm, the burst is the maximum bucket size\.

  When request submissions exceed the steady\-state request rate and burst limits, API Gateway fails the limit\-exceeding requests and returns `429 Too Many Requests` error responses to the client\.
 When a client receives these error responses, the client can resubmit the failed requests in a way that limits the rate, while complying with the API Gateway throttling limits\.

-## Account\-level throttling<a name="websocket-api-protect-throttling-account"></a>
+## Account\-level throttling per Region<a name="websocket-api-protect-throttling-account"></a>

- By default, API Gateway limits the steady\-state request rate to 10,000 requests per second \(rps\)\.
-It limits the burst \(that is, the maximum bucket size\) to 5,000 requests across all APIs within an AWS account\.
+By default, API Gateway limits the steady\-state request rate per second \(rps\) across all APIs within an AWS account, per Region\.
+It also limits the burst \(that is, the maximum bucket size\) across all APIs within an AWS account, per Region\.
 In API Gateway, the burst limit corresponds to the maximum number of concurrent request submissions that API Gateway can fulfill at any moment without returning `429 Too Many Requests` error responses\.
+For more information on throttling quotas, see [Amazon API Gateway quotas and important notes](limits.md)\.

-To help understand these throttling limits, the following are a few examples, that use the default burst limit and the default account\-level rate limit:
+To help understand these throttling limits, here are a few examples, given a burst limit of 5,000 and an account\-level rate limit of 10,000 requests per second in the Region:
 + If a caller submits 10,000 requests in a one\-second period evenly \(for example, 10 requests every millisecond\), API Gateway processes all requests without dropping any\.
 + If the caller submits 10,000 requests in the first millisecond, API Gateway serves 5,000 of those requests and throttles the rest in the one\-second period\.
 + If the caller submits 5,000 requests in the first millisecond and then evenly spreads another 5,000 requests through the remaining 999 milliseconds \(for example, about 5 requests every millisecond\), API Gateway processes all 10,000 requests in the one\-second period without returning `429 Too Many Requests` error responses\.